Your Experience as a Woman Is Not TMI

 What are you implying by the language you choose?

 Consider whether this is an accurate reflection of how you feel about yourself, if this is how you actually intend to communicate what’s important to you.
-Make it a priority to speak intentionally in a way that conveys full ownership of your experience.
+Prioritize speaking with intention in a way that conveys full ownership of your experience.

-Words are powerful and the more you commit to speaking in a way that deeply honors every facet of your experience, the more you will believe your experiences are worthy of expression in the first place.
+Words are powerful and the more you commit to speaking in a way that deeply honors every facet of your experience, the easier it becomes to believe your experiences are worthy of expression in the first place.

 ACKNOWLEDGE YOUR OWN DISCOMFORT